spaceC00kie/task-tracker/README.md

 ## How To Install

-To use this code, copy and paste the commands below:
+To use this code, copy and paste these commands below:

   `git clone https://github.com/spaceC00kie/reactToDoList`